csparkresearch/csparkresearch.github.io/_posts/2019-06-08-sound-beats.md

 e.g : If two nodes are formed at 10mS, and 20mS positions, the time period of the beat is 10mS.
 This corresponds to a frequency of 100Hz !

+The resonance frequecy of the Piezo disc supplied with [ExpEYES](/expeyes17) is around 3500 Hz.
+It could vary from unit to unit, so as you move away from that frequency, the loudness will also decrease.

 ## Fourier transform